crepeia/wati/install.md

 ### Java

 To install Java JDK 7 copy and paste the following code inside the Terminal (Find it using the dash or just press Ctrl + Alt + T).
-We promess that the project won't work with versions 6 and 8.
+We promise that the project won't work with versions 6 and 8.

 ```
 sudo add-apt-repository ppa:webupd8team/java